-Summer School is a self-supporting program, so courses must meet a minimum enrollment to be given.
+Summer School is a self-supporting program and courses must meet a minimum enrollment to be held.

-Students are encouraged to register at their earliest convenience, and no later than May 21, 2021 for Session 1 and Session O (Online) and June 25, 2021 for Session 2, so that enrollment levels can be determined before classes begin.
-Students who have enrolled in courses that are canceled due to low enrollment may enroll in another open course or receive a full tuition and fee adjustment.
+Students are encouraged to register at their earliest convenience, and no later than May 26, 2023, for Session 1 and Session O (Online) and June 30, 2023, for Session 2, so that enrollment levels can be determined before classes begin.
+Students who have enrolled in courses that are canceled due to low enrollment may enroll in another open course or receive a full tuition adjustment.

 Decisions regarding course cancellation are made just prior to the date a class is slated to begin.
 This allows us to accurately assess whether there are sufficient enrollments to mount the course.
 Impacted students will be contacted via their Brandeis email address.
 The enrollment minimum depends upon the rank of the instructor and any additional expenses that need to be funded from course tuition.

 The university reserves the right to substitute instructors, rearrange the order of lectures or change other program details when necessary.

 All refunds have to be initiated by the student or their proxy via Workday.
 As you can imagine, for many Brandeis students, leaving a credit on the account to reduce the next semester's billing charges is the most frequently used option.
 Of course, that won't work for everyone.
 Please refer to an overview of the refund request process from the Student Financial Services website.

 Because the summer is on an accelerated schedule, swapping courses is not recommended once classes have begun.
 However, under extenuating circumstances, students are allowed to add/drop (a.k.a. swap) a course during the first two days of instruction.

 If a student decides to withdraw from the Summer School classes, you may drop your courses online through Workday Self-Service until the regular registration deadlines of May 26, 2023, for Session 1 and Session O (Online) and June 30, 2023, for Session 2.